rstudio/pins-r/README.md

 #> Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1
 ```

-A folder board is a simple place to start, but the real power of pins
+A board on your computer is good place to start, but the real power of
-comes when you use board that’s shared with multiple people.
-For
+pins comes when you use a board that’s shared with multiple people.
+To
-example, with RStudio Connect you can easily make data available to your
-whole team:
+get started, you can use `board_folder()` with a directory on a shared
+drive or in dropbox, or if you use [RStudio
+Connect](https://www.rstudio.com/products/connect/) you can use
+`board_rsconnect()`:

 ``` r
 b <- board_rsconnect()